rekahalmai/DataStructures/README.md

 # Data_structures

-Implementation of data structures in Python.
+Simple implementation of data structures in Python.